Blue Shield International: History

 to further the protection of heritage in conflict.
 Article 27.3 of the 1954 Hague Convention Second Protocol (1999) explicitly mentions the International Committee of the Blue Shield as an advisory body to the Committee for the Protection of Cultural Property in the Event of Armed Conflict.
 The four organisations worked together to prepare for, and respond to, emergency situations that could affect cultural heritage.
 They were joined in 2005 by the CCAAA (Co-ordinating Council of Audiovisual Archives Associations), who later left in 2012.
 The 'founding four' supplied a Secretariat for the organisation which rotated once every three years between them.
 Julien Anfruns was President of the International Committee of the Blue Shield (ICBS) between 2009 and 2013.

 By 2000, national committees had begun to form to protect cultural heritage in their countries.
 In 2006, a conference Towards Solid Organisation: Infrastructure and Awareness was held at the Hague in the Netherlands, attended by the national committees and the ICBS.
 At this event, the Hague Accord was written, establishing the Association of National Committees of the Blue Shield (ANCBS) to coordinate the work of the national committees.
 The ANCBS came into formal existence in 2008: Karl von Habsburg was appointed as the first President.
 During this time, he undertook a number of fact finding missions to countries in conflict to learn more about the damage to their cultural heritage.

-While in many wars the freedom of movement of the United Nations personnel is significantly restricted due to security concerns, Blue Shield is considered to be particularly suitable due to its structure to act flexibly and autonomously in really dangerous armed conflicts.
+While in many wars the freedom of movement of the United Nations personnel is significantly restricted due to security concerns, Blue Shield is considered to be particularly suitable due to its structure enabling it to act flexibly and autonomously in particularly dangerous armed conflicts.
 Joris Kila, art historian for Blue Shield and the "Competence Center for Cultural Heritage" at the University of Vienna, sums it up as follows: "Unesco and other institutions consider it too dangerous to inspect the places in Libya themselves, whether they are damaged or not.
 So Karl von Habsburg and I decided that we had to do it ourselves.
 We were in Ras-Almergib, a site right next to Leptis Magna, where a radar and air defense station of the Gaddafi troops was destroyed, less than 15 meters away from a Roman fort that remained intact.
 The ancient site was on our list."